Should I Wash My Car in Winter?

 It is usually warmest around midday, this may be the best time to wash your car, as you have more daylight and slightly warmer temperatures.

 You may choose to use warm water when washing your car during the winter.
 This could be more comfortable for you to use.
-But, be careful not have your water too hot.
+But, be careful not to have your water too hot.
 Hot water poured onto cold windows can cause cracks or smashing, due to the drastic change in temperature.

 You should try not to wash your car more than once every two weeks.
 Although, if your car does not need cleaning after two weeks, leave it until it is necessary.